smith45-ik/IBM-People-Analytics-Report/README.md

 **Instructions for Viewing the Dashboard:**
 1. Clone or download the repository.
-2. Open the `HR_Analytics_Dashboard.pbix` file using Power BI Desktop.
+2. Open the `IBM-People Analytics-Dashboard
+.pbix` file using Power BI Desktop.
 3. Interact with the dashboard visuals to explore the HR analytics insights.
 4. Custom measures and KPIs will be displayed on card visuals.
 5. Utilize slicers to filter data based on specific criteria such as gender, education, department, profession, and age group.